Regularized joint mixture models: Introduction

 Given the large literature on mixture models, it is important to clarify at the outset why the models we study are needed.
 We are motivated by applications in which latent group structure may be important and where aspects such as (potentially group specific) feature importance and covariance structure among the $X$'s play a role.

-To take one example, in biomedicine, there is much interest in latent disease subtypes.
-These will often have subtype-specific covariance patterns and the analyst may want to understand subtype-specific feature importance.
+To take one example, in biomedicine there is much interest in latent disease subtypes.
+These will often have subtype-specific covariance patterns, due to differences in underlying regulatory networks, and the analyst may want to understand subtype-specific disease biology and feature importance.
 Focusing on only the $X$'s may be insufficient, because this does not account for the response $Y$ (and there may be many ways of clustering $X$ not relevant to the $Y$ of interest).
 For example, if $X$ are data on human subjects and $Y$ a cancer phenotype, many instances of cluster structure in $X$ may be unrelated to the cancer setting.
-Similarly, focusing solely on differences in regression models $Y | X$ means that subgroup recovery is difficult or impossible if these differences are not large enough.
+In addition, focusing solely on differences in regression models $Y | X$ means that subgroup recovery is difficult or impossible if these differences are not large enough.
+Similarly, in data-driven marketing, latent customer subgroups may have different covariance structure among features and at the same time manifest differences in regression models linking such features to responses (such as revenue per customer).
 The formulation we propose includes both sources of information in one model and thereby allows for subgroup identification and parameter estimation that accounts for both aspects.